Choose your Track

 Track 1: Informed and Sustainable Decision Making in Surgery

-Dutch healthcare ranks among the best worldwide in terms of access, equity and clinical outcomes.
-At the same time, it accounts for approximately 13% of national material use and 4% of total waste streams.
-Reducing this environmental footprint without compromising quality of care is both an ecological and a societal priority.
+According to the Organization for Economic Co-operation and Development, the Dutch healthcare system ranks among the best worldwide in terms of access, equity and clinical outcomes.
+At the same time, healthcare in the Netherlands accounts for approximately 13% of national material use and 4% of total waste streams.
+The high use of especially disposable products, produced in low-wage countries also leads to other risks: hospitals are increasingly facing problems in the supply of medical products, even incidentally leading to surgeries being cancelled.
+Reducing the material use of healthcare without compromising quality of care can therefore be seen as both an ecological as well as a societal priority.

 Track 3: Tackling the Housing Crisis with Fast and Circular Concepts